shaahinfaezi/Discord-DingDong/README.md

 **#3** :  Open the bot's folder and go through this path "\DINGDONG-DiscordBot-master\DING DONG\bin\Debug\Resources" then edit or open the config.json file and set the following:

-* Token : Bot's Token Which which you can find in [Discord Developers Page](https://discord.com/developers/applications).
+* Token : Bot's Token which you can find in [Discord Developers Page](https://discord.com/developers/applications).

 * Cmd Prefix : Command prefix for the bot(The default prefix is ".").